teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 This tutorial explores how long and short read data can be combined to produce a high-quality 'finished' bacterial genome sequence.
 Termed 'hybrid assembly', we will use read data produced from two different sequencing platforms, Illumina (short read) and Oxford Nanopore Technologies (long read), to reconstruct a bacterial genome sequence.

-In this tutorial we will perform '*de novo* assembly'.
+In this tutorial, we will perform 'de novo assembly'.
 De novo assembly is the process of assembling a genome from scratch using only the sequenced reads as input - no reference genome is used.
 This approach is common practise when working with microorganisms, and has seen increasing use for eukaryotes (including humans) in recent times.

-Using short read data (Illumina) alone for *de novo* assembly will produce a complete genome, but in pieces (commonly called a 'draft genome').
+Using short read data (Illumina) alone for de novo assembly will produce a complete genome, but in pieces (commonly called a 'draft genome').
 For the genome to be assembled into a single chromosome (plus a sequence for each plasmid), reads would need to be longer than the longest repeated element on the genome (usually ~7,000 base pairs, Note: Illumina reads are 350 base maximum).
 Draft bacterial genome sequences are cheap to produce (less than AUD\$60) and useful (>300,000 draft *Salmonella enterica* genome sequences published at NCBI [https://www.ncbi.nlm.nih.gov/pathogens/organisms/](https://www.ncbi.nlm.nih.gov/pathogens/organisms/)), but sometimes you need a high-quality 'finished' bacterial genome sequence.
-There are <1,000 are 'finished' or 'closed' *Salmonella enterica* genome sequences.
+There are <1,000 'finished' or 'closed' *Salmonella enterica* genome sequences.

 In these cases, long reads can be used together with short reads to produce a high-quality assembly.
-Nanopore long reads (commonly >40,000 bases) can fully span repeats, and reveal how all the genome fragments should be arranged.
-Long reads currently have higher error rate than short reads, so the combination of technologies is particularly powerful.
+Nanopore long reads (commonly >40,000 bases) can fully span repeats, and reveal how all of the genome fragments should be arranged.
+Long reads currently have higher error rates than short reads, so the combination of technologies is particularly powerful.
 Long reads provide information on the genome structure, and short reads provide high base-level accuracy.

-Combining read data from the long and short read sequencing platforms allows the production of a complete genome sequence with very few sequence errors, but the cost of the read data is about AUD$ 1,000 to produce the sequence.
+Combining read data from the long and short read sequencing platforms allows the production of a complete genome sequence with very few sequence errors, but the cost of the read data is about AUD$1,000 to produce the sequence.
 Understandably, we usually produce a draft genome sequence with very few sequence errors using the Illumina sequencing platform.

 Nanopore sequencing technology is rapidly improving, expect the cost difference to reduce!!

 - **Data:** Nanopore reads, Illlumina reads, bacterial organism (*Bacillus subtilis*) reference genome
-- **Tools:** Flye, Pilon, Unicycler, Quast, BUSCO
+- **Tools:** Flye, Pilon, Unicycler, Quast, Busco
 - **Pipeline:** Hybrid de novo genome assembly - Nanopore draft Illumina polishing
 - **Pipeline:** Hybrid de novo genome assembly - Unicycler